diazdjul19/diazdjul19/README.md

 # 💫 About Me:
 Hello, I'm Diaz Djuliansyah, you can call me Diaz,<br>Currently, I work in a technology company in Jakarta<br>as a Software Engineer.
-I like to find out new things<br>in the world of technology both software and hardware
+I like to find out new things<br>in the world of technology both software and hardware.

 ## 🌐 Socials: